Dublin City University: Facilities

-DCU has extensive teaching and research facilities, including television and sound studios, computer laboratories and networking facilities, language and interpreting laboratories, a video-conferencing suite, and print and graphical laboratories.
-These are in addition to modern research and teaching laboratories in the areas of physics, chemistry, biology and engineering.
+DCU has teaching and research facilities, including television and sound studios, computer laboratories and networking facilities, language and interpreting laboratories, a video-conferencing suite, and print and graphical laboratories.
+These are in addition to research and teaching laboratories in the areas of physics, chemistry, biology and engineering.

-One of the campus companies, Dublin City University Language Services, sells linguistic services from offices on the main campus.

-There are substantial sports facilities in the Sports Buildings and on the Sports Campus.

 The primary arts facility is The Helix performing arts centre.

 There is an InterFaith Centre located on the campus, a crèche, a medical centre, a Counselling Service, and a Disability Service.
 There was also a commercial VHI Swiftcare Clinic, that closed in 2011.

 Other social facilities include The Venue (Student Arts Theatre, also known as omega [Ω], capacity: 1,000), a Ticketmaster outlet, a "Digital Café", club and society meeting and seminar rooms, two Starbucks cafés, one at the main restaurant (the first in Ireland) and one in the Sports Building, three pool rooms, and a "Glass Room" for band practice.

-Retail facilities include six restaurants and two bars, a Spar shop, pharmacy, barber shop, Students' Union Shop, Bank of Ireland, Xerox reprographic centre, Hodges Figgis bookshop, and a beauty salon in the sports centre.
+Retail facilities include six restaurants and two bars, a Londis store, pharmacy, barber shop, Students' Union Shop, Bank of Ireland, Xerox reprographic centre, Hodges Figgis bookshop, and a beauty salon in the sports centre.